sdkdeepa/GeekleNodeJS2023/README.md

    printf "[dn]\nCN=localhost\n[req]\ndistinguished_name = dn\n[EXT]\nsubjectAltName=DNS:localhost\nkeyUsage=digitalSignature\nextendedKeyUsage=serverAuth")
 ```
 #### Steps:
+1) Run `npm install`

-1) If you are using VS Code, open index.html and click `Go Live` to run on the port.
+2) If you are using VS Code, open index.html and click `Go Live` to run on the port.

-2) Open chrome dev tools to see if service worker is 3) registered and try to click offline too!
+3) Open chrome dev tools to see if service worker is 3) registered and try to click offline too!

-3) Run the Lighhouse tool.
+4) Run the Lighhouse tool.
 PWA should be able to install and it passes the audit checks.

 ### Screenshots: